Determinants of Health and Health Inequities

 Peter Sulawesi’s prognosis

 Dr. Rao continues to ponder the social determinants of Peter Sulawesi’s health: living in straitened circumstances and in sub-standard housing, the son of a refugee mother living in an alien culture.
-He is missing school for health reasons, which may contribute to poor school success, increasing his chances of remaining poor and completing the cycle of poverty and ill-health.
+He is missing school for health reasons, which may contribute to poor school success, increasing his chances of remaining poor and continuing the cycle of poverty and ill-health.

 Now, think through the social determinants for the case of Paul Richards.
 How would you judge his prognosis?
 How could Dr. Rao advocate for him?